Regularized brain reading with shrinkage and smoothing: Discussion

 \subsection{Ridge and SAE}

 We have shown that different forms of regularization predict about equally well.
-Moreover, they give similar parameter estimates, especially the SAE model of \eqref{eqn:unit_level} and ridge regression.
-As already explained in \S \ref{sec:SAE}, the marginal prior distribution of $\beta_v$ is an inverse-gamma variance mixture of Gaussians, which is a $t$-distribution, where $\beta_v \sim t.$ With even a moderate number of degrees of freedom in the $t$, the marginal prior on $\beta_v$ is quite close to being Gaussian (Appendix \ref{app:marginal-prior-sae}).
-Similarly, the marginal prior on $u_i$ is also a $t$ distribution.
-Since $\beta_v$ and $u_{A(v)}$ are independent \emph{a priori}, the prior on $z_v$ is approximately Gaussian.
-Since the posterior mode under a Gaussian prior matches ridge regression, the $z_v$ estimated from \eqref{eqn:unit_level} will be close to the ridge regression estimates.\footnote{We have not been able to find this approximation result in the literature, but suspect it is a rediscovery.}
+Moreover, they give similar parameter estimates, especially the SAE model of \eqref{eqnunitlevel} and ridge regression.
+As already explained in Section~\ref{secSAE}, the marginal prior distribution of $\beta_v$ is an inverse-gamma variance mixture of Gaussians, which is a $t$-distribution, where $\beta_v \sim t$.
+With even a moderate number of degrees of freedom in the $t$, the marginal prior on $\beta_v$ is quite close to being Gaussian (Appendix~B of the Supplementary Article [\citet{suppA}]).
+Similarly, the marginal prior on $u_i$ is also a $t$-distribution.
+Since $\beta_v$ and $u_{A(v)}$ are independent {a priori}, the prior on $z_v$ is approximately Gaussian.
+Since the posterior mode under a Gaussian prior matches ridge regression, the $z_v$ estimated from \eqref{eqnunitlevel} will be close to the ridge regression estimates.
+We have not been able to find this approximation result in the literature, but suspect it is a rediscovery.

-When we simulate from the SAE model, estimating that model shows better forward prediction than OLS or even ridge regression (Appendix \ref{app:simulations}).
+When we simulate from the SAE model, estimating that model shows better forward prediction than OLS or even ridge regression (Appendix C.1 of the Supplementary Article [\citet{suppA}]).
 The difference between SAE and ridge is small but systematic and significant.
 However, when the surrogate data from the simulations is re-estimated with erroneous assignments of voxels to ROIs, the advantage of the SAE model over ridge regression vanishes.
-It {\em may} be that this is the way in which the SAE is mis-specified, suggesting that a better choice of ROIs would lead to superior prediction.
-However, we have not been able to rule out other possible mis-specifications.
+It {\em may} be that this is the way in which the SAE is misspecified, suggesting that a better choice of ROIs would lead to superior prediction.
+However, we have not been able to rule out other possible misspecifications.